-None of the six services would be brought together until the new specialist emergency care hospital was built which, under our preferred option, would be 2025 at the earliest.
+Now that the decision has been made, it will take several years for the programme to be completed.
+A significant amount of work will need to be done to implement the service improvements that patients will experience.
+None of the six services would be brought together until the new SECH is built which, under our preferred option, would be 2025 at the earliest.

-* From 1st April 2020, five CCGs in Surrey, including Surrey Downs CCG have joined together to create a new singular commissioning organisation across the area – the Surrey Heartlands CCG; Similarly, CCGs in South West London, including Sutton and Merton CCGs, have joined several other CCGs to form South West London CCG.
+* From 1st April 2020, four CCGs in Surrey, including Surrey Downs CCG have joined together to create a new singular commissioning organisation across the area – the Surrey Heartlands CCG; Similarly, CCGs in South West London, including Sutton and Merton CCGs, have joined several other CCGs to form South West London CCG.
 The IHT programme addresses the reconfiguration of six major acute services within the combined geographies of the Surrey Downs, Sutton and Merton areas.